duthied/Free-Friendika/doc/Migrate.md

 This process may take a long time depending on the size of your storage and your server's capacity.
 Prior to initiating this process, you may want to check the number of files in the storage with the following command: ``tree -if -I index.html /path/to/storage/``.

 ### Cleaning up

-Before transferring your database, you may want to clean it up by ensuring the expiration of items is set to reasonable values in the administrator panel. *Admin* > *Site* > *Performance* > Enable "Clean up database"
+Before transferring your database, you may want to clean it up; ensure the expiration of database items is set to a reasonable value and activated via the administrator panel. *Admin* > *Site* > *Performance* > Enable "Clean up database"

-After adjusting these settings, the database cleaning up processes will be initiated according to your configured daily cron time frame.
+After adjusting these settings, the database cleaning up processes will be initiated according to your configured daily cron job.

 To review the size of your database, log into MySQL with ``mysql -p`` run the following query:
 ``SELECT table_schema AS "Database", SUM(data_length + index_length) / 1024 / 1024 / 1024 AS "Size (GB)" FROM information_schema.TABLES GROUP BY table_schema;``